DeathHunterX/FlowerClassification-Recommendation/README.md

 # FlowerClassification-Recommendation
 ## Tasks in this project:
 To correctly classify unseen images as one of the eight types of flowers above.
 From an input flower image, recommend 10 more images of similar flowers (of the same type and must be visually as similar as possible).
+Also, there will be one model for flower classification only and one for flower recommendation.

 ## About Dataset
 ### Dataset Description: